BastienBYRA/DocCLI/doccli/README.md

-# Shared
+# doccli

-Shared is a folder that contains code that can/will use in the different module of the project (CLI, backend...)
+doccli is a folder that contains code that can/will use in the different module of the project (CLI, backend...)

 ## How to build it